 Find out more about our Student Support Unit.

 Reasonable adjustments for assessments and examinations

-If you have a disability, impairment or other medical condition or you receive specific accommodations for assessments in your home institution, we may be able to provide support and adjustments for your Summer School assessments.
+If you have a disability, impairment or other medical condition or you receive specific accommodations for assessments in your home institution, we may be able to provide support and adjustments for your assessments.
 Reasonable adjustments (accommodations) can include extra time, rest breaks and penalty waivers.

-Please note that adjustments are made in response to the needs of the individual student and we cannot guarantee that these will be identical to the adjustments at your home institution.
+Note: Adjustments are made in response to the needs of the individual student and we cannot guarantee that these will be identical to the adjustments at your home institution.

 Support for international students